Ukrainian Americans in New York City: History

 Religious practices played an important role for early Ukrainian immigrants in New York City, first Ukrainian rite liturgy took place on October 10, 1890 and 15 years later St. George's Ukrainian Catholic Church was established.

 Ukrainian National Women's League of America was established in New York City in 1925, promoting specifically arts and culture, among other activities.
 The UNWLA organized folk art exhibitions in New York City and elsewhere in the United States.
 In 1976 their activities culminated with the founding of The Ukrainian Museum that included permanent exhibitions.
 The museum was hailed as one of the finest achievements of the Ukrainian American community.

-Shevchenko Scientific Society established its branch and United States headquarters in 1947 in New York City.
+The Shevchenko Scientific Society established its branch and United States headquarters in 1947 in New York City.
 It is a respectable institution dedicated to scholarly research and public service.
 Its international membership body included such renowned former members as Albert Einstein and Max Planck.
 The society is located at 63 Fourth Avenue.

 In 1948 a prominent Ukrainian immigrant New-Yorker, William Dzus, self-made millionaire, inventor and owner of Dzus Fastener Company, founded the Ukrainian Institute of America.
 William Dzus came to America with $25 in his pockets and worked his way up from the very bottom, epitomizing the American success story for the Ukrainian community.
 Dzus charitable contributions to his community culminated with the purchase of the famous Harry F. Sinclair House for the use of the institute, which became central to Ukrainian American educational, scientific, cultural and humanitarian life in New York City.

-Community further expanded its scientific and cultural contribution to the city life in 1950 by establishing The Ukrainian Academy of Arts and Sciences, which essentially became an Academy of Sciences-in-exile, following occupation of Ukraine by the Soviet Union.
-It houses the most extensive archives on Ukrainian history outside Ukraine.
-The academy is closely linked with Columbia University where part of its archives are stored in the Division of Rare Books and Manuscripts.
-The academy is located at 206 West 100th Street in a designated landmark building.